katwik/first-project/README.md

 <!--add picture of nav-bar here -->

-![screenshot of the logo and nav bar] (/../main/assets/images/readme/logo-menu)

 Image on the landing page
 The landing page includes a photograph with text overlay to allow the user to see exactly who can partisipate.